persikfloro/Resume/README.md

 # Resume
-This repo is my resume on english and russian language
+This will be my resume on english and russian language...